 Undergraduate Kinesiology tracks in Clinical Exercise Science, Human Performance and Wellness Management, and a double major in Education and Kinesiology - Physical Education Teacher Education (PETE), and Kinesiology prepare students for future careers in a wide range of industries.

-The Department of Kinesiology offers graduate programs in Sports Management and Kinesiology-Sports and Human Performance.
-A graduate certificate in Advanced Testing and Prescription is also available.
+The Department of Kinesiology offers graduate programs in Athletic Training, Sport Management and Sport and Human Performance.

 Kinesiology Careers include:

 - Community Sports Program Director

 - Physical Therapist

 - Athletic Trainer (now requiring a Master's Degree)